 According to official estimates in the U.S., there are over 10 million swimming pools in the country.
 That includes over 350,000 public pools.
+This increases the chances that many people will be involved in Premises Accidents.
 Our fantastic summers in New York make swimming a popular past time for adults and children alike and residential swimming pools have grown in popularity with homeowners over the years.
 In fact, there are few things more relaxing than a weekend spent around a swimming pool.

 However, as fun as a pool may be, serious hazards can occur, particularly for youngsters.
 In the U.S., drowning has been reported as the second-leading cause of fatalities among youngsters under the age of 15 and as many as 3 children a day lose their lives.
 Even if a death doesn’t take place, near-drowning incidents can leave victims with severe injuries that change their lives forever.